 PO2 1-11

-Cadet Creed: Cadets must know the Cadet Creed to be promoted to SN
+Cadet Creed: Cadets must know the Cadet Creed to be promoted to SN.

 The passing grade is 80%.
-These tests are administered via the “Quia” website and may be taken at any time.
-Practice tests or reviews for the materials contained in each Written Examination are also available on Quia.
-Individual user names and passwords for Quia will be assigned when a cadet first joins the NJROTC program.
+These tests are administered by the NSI’s and may be taken at any time.
 A summary of the Written Advancement Exam topics for each rank is contained in Appendix G.

-b.
+e.
 Practical Examinations.
 Used for advancement to Cadet Seaman through Cadet Petty Officer First Class, these evaluate cadet proficiency individually in basic drill, manual of arms and sword manual, and in commanding squad- and platoon-size units in close order drill.
 Practical examinations will be administered by the SNSI, NSI or a designated senior cadet, who will determine whether the cadet has performed all required movements well enough to earn a passing grade.

-c.
+f.
 Oral Examinations.
 Used to determine readiness for promotion to ranks above Cadet Petty Officer First Class, these will be administered by the SNSI and/or NSI, and may take the form of a board including one or more designated senior cadets, who will determine whether the cadet is familiar enough with the subject to earn a passing grade.

 303. Advancement Requirements and Study Guide.
 All examination questions will be taken from material found in this Handbook, the Cadet Field Manual, the Cadet Reference Manual, Naval Science texts, class notes and discussions.
 To be promoted, cadets must successfully accomplish the following steps: